 The Tasmanian tiger, or thylacine (Thylacinus cynocephalus) was a large native carnivorous marsupial that was driven to extinction in Tasmania.
-The tragic story of the animal continues to fascinate many people both in Tasmania and overseas, and although many unverified sightings have been reported since the last one died in Hobart’s Beaumaris Zoo in 1936, no concrete evidence of its survival in the wild has ever been found.
+The tragic story of the animal continues to fascinate many people both in Tasmania and overseas, and although many unverified sightings have been reported since the last one died in Hobart’s Beaumaris Zoo in 1936, no firm evidence of its survival in the wild has ever been found.

 While growing up in Tasmania, and spending a great deal of time in the bush and wilderness areas of our island, the mystery of the Tasmanian tiger was often the topic of conversation around late-night campfires.
 As a young art student during the early 90s, it featured strongly in a series of preliminary drawings that I completed for a proposed book on Tasmanian wildlife.
 I later went on to complete detailed studies of the animal from the preserved specimens in the Tasmanian Museum and Art Gallery in Hobart, and the South Australian Museum in Adelaide.